 WARNING: It is very dangerous to consolidate federal loans into a private consolidation loan.
 You will lose your rights under the federal loan programs once you choose to consolidate with a private lender.
-These include deferment, forbearance, cancellation, and affordable repayment rights.
-Federal consolidation loans generally have lower interest rates.

 Federal Government Consolidation Loans

+Direct consolidation loans are now the only type of federal student consolidation loan.
 Under the Direct Loan Consolidation Program, you can consolidate Subsidized and Unsubsidized Stafford Loans, Supplemental Loans for Students (SLSs), Federally Insured Student Loans (FISLs), PLUS Loans, Direct Loans, Perkins Loans, Health Education Assistance Loans (HEALs), and just about any other type of federal student loan.
 Loans that are not eligible for consolidation include state or private loans that are not federally guaranteed.

 You may consolidate with Direct Loans during grace periods, once you have entered repayment, or during periods of deferment or forbearance.
 Borrowers in default may also consolidate in certain circumstances.

 Consolidation was previously available to borrowers while they were still in school.
 Congress eliminated this right in 2006.
-Congress also eliminated joint consolidation for spouses, effective July 1, 2006.
+Congress also eliminated joint consolidation for spouses, effective July 1, 2006. (see box below),

 Loan Terms, Fees, and Limits